 Due to the limited number of spaces available in this program, selection is on a competitive basis.
-Interested individuals must follow the procedures in the "Radiologic Technology Admission Information" packet, which is available in the student services office at the campus in Salisbury or on the college Web site at www.worwic.edu.
+Interested individuals must follow the procedures in the "Radiologic Technology Admission Information" packet, which is available in the admissions office or on the college Web site at www.worwic.edu.
 In order to be considered for admission into the program that begins in the summer, prospective students must complete the admission requirements by the first Friday in May.